Mesothelioma Awareness

 Will Mesothelioma Ever Be Curable?

-Right now, mesthelioma is considered incurable, or terminal.
-Some people achieve remission, but this is rare and recurrence is likely.
+Right now, mesothelioma is considered incurable or terminal.
+Some people achieve remission, but this is rare, and recurrence is likely.

 There is always hope for finding a cure for any disease, but it requires awareness.
-Even if a cure is a long way in the future, mesothelioma awareness brings funding and support for research that extends patients’ lives.
+Even if a cure is a long way off, mesothelioma awareness brings funding and support for research that extends patients’ lives.

 What Color Ribbon Is for Mesothelioma?

 Designating a color for a cause is a simple but effective way to spread awareness.
 The mesothelioma ribbon color is blue.
-Wearing a blue ribbon or blue mesothelioma wristband or t-shirt generates questions.
-People want to know what the cause is and wearers can then provide answers and spread awareness through word of mouth.
+Wearing a blue ribbon, wristband, or T-shirt generates questions.
+People want to know what the cause is, and wearers can then provide answers and spread awareness through word of mouth.

 When Is Mesothelioma Awareness Day?